Lupercal0/Data-science-project/README.md

 there are 3 folders
 &emsp;The file in summarise folder here is mainly about the summarise of work, which include several part:
-&emsp;&emsp;Forecast part include two method:ARIMA and LSTM
-&emsp;&emsp;&emsp;LSTM method is in the LSTM.ipynb file
+&emsp;&emsp;LSTM method is in the LSTM.ipynb file
-&emsp;&emsp;&emsp;ARIMA method is in the forecast.r file
+&emsp;&emsp;ARIMA method and reconciliation is in the arima_final.r file
-&emsp;&emsp;&emsp;#should be a file conclude manual-checking of arima parameter here#
-&emsp;&emsp;Aggrefrate part include:
-&emsp;&emsp;&emsp;reconcilation method is in the recon.r(include special forecas function needed for reconciliation)
-&emsp;&emsp;&emsp;naive weighted bottom to up method are included in the forecast.r
-&emsp;&emsp;&emsp;regression method include in recon.r
 &emsp;The dada folder:
 &emsp;&emsp;include version of:
 &emsp;&emsp;&emsp;usa unemployment rate, including national data, 50 states and capital teritory data